Hyeri1ee/Smart-Houshold-Appliance-webapp/Code-of-Conduct.md

 The Client communication manager is Lisa Aldera.<br>
 The Repository manager is Martin Dimitrov.<br>
 The internal product owner is Stoyan Hristozov.<br>
+The documentation manager is Hyeri Lee <br>
+The code quality manager is Filip Krylecki <br>

 ## Communication:
 Team members experiencing challenges are encouraged to communicate openly with the team, seeking assistance to prevent project slowdowns.
 Additionally, proactive communication should extend to sharing insights, updates, and potential roadblocks.
-Team members are expected to be available on discord from at least 10:00 - 12:00 & 13:00 - 15:00 on working days.
+Team members are expected to be available on discord from at least 10:00 - 12:00 & 13:00 - 15:00 on working days (this rule does not apply for days where people have work).
 Any official team communication will take place on discord or in person.
+Team members will meet every Wednesday at 18:30 and Friday at 19.

 ## Strike System:
 In addition to any rules set by the teacher(s) for the subject, each team member agrees to the following (additional) rules: